On solvable compact Clifford-Klein forms: Preliminaries

 \begin{theorem}[Jacobson-Morozov] Let $\mathfrak{g}$ be a real semisimple Lie algebra and $X$ be a non-zero nilpotent element.
 Then there exists an $\mathfrak{s}\mathfrak{l}_2$-triple $(H,X,Y)$ in $\mathfrak{g}$. \end{theorem}

-Since we consider real Lie algebras, we use the following definition of a parabolic subgroup: it is parabolic, if its Lie subalgebra $\mathfrak{q}$ is parabolic in the following sense: the complexification $\mathfrak{q}^c$ is a parabolic Lie subalgebra in the complexification $\mathfrak{g}^c$ of $\mathfrak{g}$.
+Since we consider real Lie algebras, we use the following definition of a {\it parabolic subgroup} $Q\subset G$: it is parabolic, if its Lie subalgebra $\mathfrak{q}$ is parabolic.
+We say that $\mathfrak{q}\subset\mathfrak{g}$ is parabolic, if the complexification $\mathfrak{q}^c$ is a parabolic Lie subalgebra in the complexification $\mathfrak{g}^c$ of $\mathfrak{g}$.
 Note that although we define $\mathfrak{q}$ in terms of Lie algebras over $\mathbb{C}$, it admits a complete description in terms of the real root system of $\mathfrak{g}$.
 We will present the details in Section \ref{sec:proof1}.
 Also, we refer to \cite{ov} (Chapter 6, Section 1.5) and \cite{o}.